Dining at Clare Hall

 Guests at Formal Hall

-College members may invite three guests to Formal Hall; any more will require approval from our Domestic Bursar.
-Please be considerate of others when booking guests, since the total capacity of the hall is just 84.
+College members may invite two guests to Formal Hall; any more will require approval from our Domestic Bursar.
+Please be considerate of others when booking guests, since the total capacity of the hall is just 90.
+Please also remember that the behaviour of guests remains the responsibility of their host – as does notifying their guests of the Formal Hall dress-code.
+Children under 18 years of age are not permitted at Formal Halls.

 In order to ensure that Formal Halls are as enjoyable as possible for everyone, we ask that you dress in a fashion in keeping with the tenor of the occasion.
 Those attending are required to dress formally.
 Examples of conventional smart dress include: a tailored jacket, tie, button-fronted shirt, trouser suit, skirt or dress.
 National dress is also acceptable.
 While there is some room for interpretation, certain items of clothing (e.g.: shorts, trainers, sleeveless vests) are unacceptable and guests should expect to be refused entry as such.